ezraermy/youcode-web-dev-courses/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Cindy Shin for her wornderful design

-I would like to thank Jose Luis Vazquez Flores
+I would like to thank [Cindy Shin](https://www.behance.net/adagio07) the [author of the original design](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>